dunningtonthomas/Team_ALLIGATR/README.md

 -Xterm, Install with `sudo apt update` then `sudo apt-get install xterm`.
 This is used to open up new kernals that will run the ROS packages seperately.

+# Accessing the Nano using VNC
+SSH (Secure Shell) allows a user to open a terminal remotely that accesses the nano via wifi.
+VNC (Virtual Network Computing) allows a user to access the nano through the main desktop.
+The nano already comes preinstalled with ssh and a vnc viewer.
+There are two VNC modes with important differences: 1) Remote viewing duplicates the **current display** connected to the nano.
+This means that the local monitor must be on to use this mode.
+2) Virtual viewing can be run headless and creates a virtual desktop on the remote computer.

+**Connecting with SSH**
+For the first time after turning on the nano on a new wifi, you need to find its IP address to connect to it.
+You can find it by calling `ifconfig` while plugged into a monitor.
+After you know its IP, you can connect to it remotely while on the same wifi using an SSH software like XMoba or Putty.